Chandelierious/love-pillow-hunt-openmw/README.md

 1. Add this folder as a data path in the launcher.
 2. Enable **both** `Love_Pillow_Hunt.esp` and `LovePillowHunt.omwscripts`.
-3. OpenMW 0.51+.
-Remove the MWSE version if you have it.

 Settings live in Options → Scripts → The Great Love Pillow Hunt.